JianLoong/blog/content/teaching/ubuntu/ls.md

 <p align="center">This diagram shows how the file system looks like on an Ubuntu machine. </p>

 The first and top most directory is called the **root directory**.
 This directory is denoted as the `/` (forward slash) symbol.
 The reason for this is because it can be thought off as the trunk of a tree.
-The directory entry itself has no name.
-The name of it its the empty part before the initial directory separator.
+The directory entry itself has **no name**.
+The name of it is the empty part before the initial directory separator.

 | Directory | Purpose                                                                                                                                                                      |